Thursday, June 15, 2006

 The completed motif.

-If you have understood these lessons, you create elabrote designs using these basic motifs.
+If you have understood these lessons, you can create elaborate designs using these basic motifs.
 All you need is a graph notebook and some imagination.
 The possibilities are limitless.
 Have fun.

 I'll come back to you on this topic as and when I come across different motifs.